L3gume/HabaneroEngine/README.md

 * Use `nullptr` instead of `NULL`
 * Whenever you can, use `const`
     * never return `const` from function, as that apparently leads to weird stuff
-        * You can definitely cast the return to const tho
+        * You can definitely cast the return to const though
     * If passing pointers, you can pass const pointers
     * Make getters const
     * If a method/function doesn't change any members of an object, you can make it const